12 Best Wood for Shelves: Pros and Cons of Each

 • Effortless workability: Working with pine is more convenient since it is easier to sand, cut, painted, and even be stained which is why it is a good option for first-timers.

-• Durable enough: With a Janka hardness rating of 870, this type of wood is not the hardest and strongest but it can be made into small and lightweight shelves perfect for your children’s room with proper installation (complete with drywall and brackets) can hold 40 to 50 lbs.
+• Durable enough: With a Janka hardness rating of 870, this type is not the hardest and strongest but it can be made into small and lightweight shelves perfect for your children’s room with proper installation (complete with drywall and brackets) can hold 40 to 50 lbs.

 • Resistant to swelling and shrinkage: Pine is resistant to shrinkage and swelling, which is one less thing you have to worry about and can help the shelves last longer.

-Cons of Pine Shelving
+Cons of Pine

 • Requires sealing: Pine is a softwood that requires sealing to protect the lumberand extend its life.